elegant-scipy/elegant-scipy/markdown/ch5.markdown

 plt.imshow(color.label2rgb(auto_seg, tiger));
 ```

-Exercise:
+Exercise: Segmentation in practice

-Try this out on one of the other images from the [Berkeley Segmentation Dataset and Benchmark](https://www.eecs.berkeley.edu/Research/Projects/CS/vision/bsds/).
+Try finding the best threshold for a selection of other images from the [Berkeley Segmentation Dataset and Benchmark](https://www.eecs.berkeley.edu/Research/Projects/CS/vision/bsds/).
+Using the mean or median of those thresholds, then go and segment a new image.
+Did you get a reasonable segmentation?